tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 *   Access to a standard internet browser (Chrome browser recommended).
 *   Time to complete the lab.

+!!!
+Note
-**Note:** If you already have your own personal Google Cloud account or project, do not use it for this lab.
+    If you already have your own personal Google Cloud account or project, do not use it for this lab.

+!!!
+Note
-**Note:** If you are using a Chrome OS device, open an Incognito window to run this lab.
+    If you are using a Chrome OS device, open an Incognito window to run this lab.

 **How to start your lab and sign in to the Google Cloud Console** 1.
 Click the **Start Lab** button.
 If you need to pay for the lab, a pop-up opens for you to